G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/llm_node_guide.md

 -   Enable advanced features like reasoning modes (for supported models).
 -   Receive text responses from the model.
 -   (Optional) Receive structured data (JSON) based on a predefined schema.
--   (Optional) Enable the LLM to use "tools" (other nodes in your workflow).
+-   (Optional) Enable the LLM to use "tools" (other nodes in your workflow or provider-inbuilt capabilities).
 -   (Optional) Enable the LLM to perform web searches (for supported models).

 ## Configuration (`NodeConfig`)